 Vitamin C is used by the cells of the immune system.
 When a person becomes ill, the immune cells kick into action.
 This will cause the body to use more Vitamin C for immune purposes than normal.
 There is research showing that Vitamin C does help in treating a type of very severe illness called sepsis (sepsis treatment occurs in a hospital).
 High doses of Vitamin C appear to improve sepsis outcomes by improving immune cell function and working as an antioxidant.

 It has also been shown that Vitamin C MAY reduce the LENGTH and SEVERITY of colds.
-Vitamin C has an antihistamine effect.
-The stuffy nose associated with a head cold is the result of histamines.
-And because immune cells do hold onto Vitamin C, their increased action during illness is supported by having a little extra of the vitamin on board.
+Because immune cells do hold onto Vitamin C, their increased action during illness is supported by having a little extra of the vitamin on board.

 The so what